If you can type, drag and drop you can build a WordPress website.

 We’ll get into the specifics on writing posts later.
 I want to just now step back and make some suggestions, so that you are able to get a new site active as quickly as possible.

 I encourage you to have material typed up and ready to post.
 To do this you need to have an idea of what material you will be sharing on your site.
-This goes back to purpose.
+This goes back to your purpose for your website.
 For my family child care business, I knew I was focused on sharing information required by licensing, so I had handbook, contract, fees, schedules, and philosophy all ready to go.
+If you have everything saved on your computer you can copy and paste from that.
+If you are all hard copy/paper then you will be typing up everything new.
 I use Google Drive to build and store my documents/materials.
 I’ve found it’s easy to develop everything there and then I copy and paste into WordPress posts and pages.
-If you have everything saved on your computer you can copy and paste from that.
-If you are all hard copy/paper then you will be typing up everything new.

 The following video shares about starting to build the “Growing Together” website: